Title

 The PSEO program, funded through the Minnesota Department of Education, covers the high school student's tuition and cost of textbooks for college-level courses (numbered 1000 level or higher).
 PSEO students are responsible for the cost of equipment that becomes their property, such as tools and computers.

-• SAVE MONEY.
-Tuition, fees and textbooks are at no cost to you.
+• Save money: Tuition, fees and textbooks free of charge to you.

 PSEO eligibility